ari7946/taxi-service/README.md

 ```

 - [Reselect](https://github.com/reduxjs/reselect) also provides a function called [createStructuredSelector](https://github.com/reduxjs/reselect#createstructuredselectorinputselectors-selectorcreator--createselector) that takes an object and returns an object with the same keys, but with selectors replaced with their values.
 This is used throughout the app to map state to props.
-Here's an example.
 ```javascript
 const mapStateToProps = createStructuredSelector({
   startAddress: selectStartAddress,